 The same 2004 Ecovillage Training programme came with a price tag of £1,190, or £180 per module (a fashionable term creeping into the commercial vocabulary).
 The magic word sustainability featured in the ad, along with such module titles as “Permaculture – Design for Sustainability.”
 Critics point out the discrepancy in the module title “Right Livelihood: Towards a New Social Economy.”
 Livelihood here encompasses the role of commercial workshop entrepreneurs, and also that of commercial consultants within the Findhorn Foundation who have charged £450 for a three day module aimed at companies who are susceptible to themes such as “soul work.”

 Another module in Ecovillage Training was entitled “The Healing Power of Community,” which does not apply to dissidents.
-The appearance of the phrase “Deep Ecology” in yet another module is insufficient to allay fears about this deceptive project.
+The appearance of the phrase “Deep Ecology” in yet another module was insufficient to allay fears about this deceptive project.
 At the bottom of the ad appeared the justifying statement: “Ecovillage Training has the endorsement of UNITAR.”

 The Department of Public Information (DPI) is also a bureaucratic joke in some sceptical circles.
 Perhaps some bureaucracies are so present-centred that their ability to assess the past and future is seriously impaired.
 In which case the DPI should be described in terms of public misinformation.
 If this is not the case, then the DPI should be in long overdue haste to repudiate their well-advertised association with an undiscriminating organisation who gained NGO status in deficient circumstances which have been queried elsewhere.

 In 2005, the annual Ecovillage Training again featured Craig Gibsone as a prominent coordinator.
 This time the fee of £1190 was stated to be “payable by participants with low income.”
 Clients with “medium income” had to pay £1280, while those with “high income” were obliged to pay £1370.
 The price per module had increased to £220 (Courses and Workshops May-October 2005, p.
 18).
-The sustainability stakes move ever higher in ecobiz, which is the factor being sustained, amongst other features of the blatantly commercial programme.
+The sustainability stakes moved ever higher in ecobiz, the factor being sustained, amongst other features of the blatantly commercial programme.

 13.8 OSCR Failure and Moray Council Allegiance